 road conditions & driving

 Driving in Costa Rica can be quite an adventure.
-The most high ways are one lane roads with plenty of aggressive passing and shared with semis and motorcycles.
+Most highways are one lane roads with plenty of aggressive passing and shared with semis and motorcycles.
 Google maps is not the most efficient here as it will send you down less traveled and worse conditioned roads.
 The locals recommend Waze, but we didn’t see a difference.
-Always took ahead to where the roads are taking you before heading down a worse one since sometimes Google maps thinks it’s sending you down a short cut, that turns out to be slower due to the poor conditions of the road.
+Always look ahead to where the roads are taking you before heading down a worse one since sometimes Google maps thinks it’s sending you down a short cut that turns out to be slower due to the poor conditions of the road.
 A good strategy we used was never go from a better maintained road to a worse one while in transit.
 Of course you can’t avoid worse ones at times, especially as you get closer to your destination.
 Two weeks in Costa Rica has a summary of driving in Costa Rica here.

 Despite many unpaved roads in Costa Rica, the 4×4 is up sold to many.
 The only time I would have been more than happy to go with a 4×4 is the road into Drake Bay (more on that in the trip reports).